10.2.1. COBOL Package – Extend Schema to Handle EBCDIC¶

 rdw= self.source.read(4)

-We might want to implement the RECFM_Parser.used()
+We might want to implement the RECFM_Parser.used() method to compare the number of bytes

 used against the RDW size.